mdpetters/cee200/session5.md

 # Coupled Reactions

-This module covers you how solve ordinary differential equations using analytic, symbolic, and numerical methods.
+Covers how to solve ordinary differential equations using analytic, symbolic, and numerical methods.
 Example applications include coupled chemical reactions.

 \learning{
 **By the end of this module you have learned**